storj/docs/app/(docs)/dcs/third-party-tools/linstor/page.md

 ```

 {% callout type="warning" %}
-❗ IMPORTANT: Deleting a LINSTOR resource will also delete the data stored in the resource in a way that will require snapshot restoration or data forensics recovery to get back.
+Deleting a LINSTOR resource will also delete the data stored in the resource in a way that will require snapshot restoration or data forensics recovery to get back.
 However, LINSTOR will not delete a resource that is in an InUse state on a satellite node, for example, if the storage resource is mounted within a file system.
 {% /callout %}

 Next, restore the resource from the S3 remote to a single LINSTOR satellite node (`linstor-sat-0` in this example) in your local LINSTOR cluster by entering the following commands.
 Change the remote, satellite, resource group, and resource names to match your environment.